techytushar/would-you-have-survived/README.md

 # would-you-have-survived
-Predict if you would have survived if you were on the Titanic Ship
+Predict if you would have survived if you were on the Titanic Ship, in 1912